bertieobrien94/VoC-Analyser/Instructions_v3.0.md

 ### CSV Mode Instructions *(ignore this section if the input is not CSV)*
 - **When a CSV is attached:**
+  - Parse all of the data in the CSV – you must read the raw data from the file – and commit it to working memory.
   - Load the file as a dataframe.
   - Print a 5-row preview and the detected headers.
   - Stop and wait (don’t proceed to Step 1) until the preview is shown.